Speakers

 Specialty: role of technology in education, remote presence, self-organised learning environments, cognitive science

-Organisation: Professor Emeritus at NIIT University Rajasthan, formerly Professor of Educational Technology at Newcastle University UK
+Organisation: Emeritus at NIIT University Rajasthan, formerly Professor of Educational Technology at Newcastle University UK

 Country: India